-Within each targeted funding or preference category, families will be selected according to their lottery placement, or on a first-come, first-served basis according to the date and time their complete application is received by the PHA.
+Within each targeted funding or preference category, families will be selected by position according to lottery or on a first-come, first-served basis according to the date and time their complete application is received by the PHA.
+When the PHA's waiting list is open, and waiting list selections are needed, 95% of applications selected will be preference applicants and 5% non-preference.

 Documentation will be maintained by the PHA as to whether families on the list qualify for and are interested in targeted funding.
-If a higher placed family on the waiting list is not qualified or not interested in targeted funding, there will be a notation maintained so that the PHA does not have to ask higher placed families each time targeted selections are made.
+If a higher-placed family on the waiting list is not qualified or not interested in targeted funding, there will be a notation maintained so that the PHA does not have to ask higher-placed families each time targeted selections are made.